 You will want to feed between 4 and 5 cups a day (split into two feedings) depending on the weight and activity level of your dog.
 The best way to determine if your dog is getting the correct amount is to start with a specific amount, say 4 cups, and monitor his weight.
 Ideally, a Greyhound will have a hint of rib showing and no prominent bones on his hips.
 If your dog has too much rib and hip bones showing, increase his food intake slightly.
 If your dog has no rib showing, he is gaining too much weight, and you should reduce his food intake slightly.

 At AAGA we always moisten the dry food with water.
 For variety you can add some canned food, cooked chicken, mixed vegetables, yogurt, cottage cheese, etc. Many Greyhound owners add fish oil and/or coconut oil to promote good digestion and a shiny, healthy coat.
 Old school practice was the recommendation of an elevated feeding bowl, supposedly to prevent bloat.
-However, today’s thinking is just the opposite, claiming that the proper, normal and safest eating position for a dog is with its head at ground level.
+However, today’s thinking is just the opposite, claiming that the proper, normal and safest eating position for a large, deep-chested dog is with its head at ground level.
 For further information, you might want to check out this article.

 DIARRHEA / LOOSE STOOLS.
 For the first few days following your bringing your Greyhound home, he may experience some diarrhea or loose stools.
 Generally, this is due to stress, the change in his diet, his routine, and/or his environment.
 If this condition persists or is quite troublesome, please give us a call.
 We can often suggest a number of simple remedies that will help alleviate the problem and avoid a trip to the vet.
 In the event that the diarrhea is caused by tapeworm (a parasite in an estimated 45% of all dogs but which cannot be detected until it is seen in the feces or on the dog’s hindquarters as little rice-like grains), we can provide you with the appropriate medication.